vmware/pyvmomi/docs/vim/profile/host/ProfileManager.rst

   Returns:
      `vim.Task`_:

   Raises:

     `vim.fault.AnswerFileUpdateFailed`_:
        If the answer file could not be updated.

     `vmodl.fault.InvalidArgument`_:
-       If the input parameteres are incorrect.
+       If the input parameters are incorrect.

 RetrieveAnswerFile(host):